(A) Following any reported use of force, the shift supervisor shall ensure that the following reports have been completed:

 (5) Were applicable administrative rules, departmental policies, institution policies and post orders followed.

-(D) The deputy warden of operations shall send his or her determinations as described above to the warden for review or further action.
+(D) The designated deputy warden shall send his or her determinations as described above to the warden for review or further action.
 The warden may:

-(1) Accept the findings of the deputy warden of operations;
+(1) Accept the findings of the deputy warden ;

-(2) Direct that the deputy warden of operations or other appropriate staff conduct further inquiry into the situation;
+(2) Direct that the deputy warden or other appropriate staff conduct further inquiry into the situation;

 (4) Refer the matter to the chief inspector, pursuant to paragraph (K) of this rule, for investigation.